Oregon Non-Disclosure Agreement

 Trade Secret Law

-Oregon’s Chapter 646 Sections 461 – 475 covers how the courts handle misappropriation of a Trade Secret.
+Oregon’s Chapter 646 (§§ 461 – 475) covers how the courts handle misappropriation of a Trade Secret.
 Misappropriation is a term used to describe when an individual or company uses another’s confidential information while knowing the information was acquired using improper means.
-The table below highlights why it is fundamental for both parties to understand the Trade Secret Law of their respective state:
+Below is a brief description of each section of Oregon’s trade secret law:

-- § 646.461: Gives the definitions of terms frequently used throughout the sections of the Act.
+- § 646.461: Gives the definitions of terms frequently used throughout the act.

 - § 646.465: Breaks down damages, namely when the victim is entitled to recover them and what is included in the damages.